Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 Block Chain for Identity Management
 ===================================

-On Sunday evening I was posed with a question and view of someone interesting in Block Chain.
+On Sunday evening I was posed with a question and view of someone interested in Block Chain.

 *"What do you think of block chain for authentication"*